 Part of us wants CCI to keep specializing and bringing that high level of quality to rimfire while the other part of us wishes they'd expand production and bring us some centerfire rifle or shotgun ammo.
 In any case, you can't go wrong with them as a rimfire choice.

 This brand is quickly gaining more traction among shooters here in the United States.
 As you might have guessed from the name, this company was initially based in Italy.
 The history goes all the way back to 1876.
-Fiocchi makes rounds for everyone from the clay shooting enthusiast to law enforcement agencies.
+Fiocchi makes rounds for everyone from competitive clay shooting enthusiasts to the most dedicated of big game hunters.

 A big part of what's making this company popular with users now is just the reliability and affordability of their bulk ammo.
 If you do a lot of hunting for ducks, geese, or upland game, it's hard to go wrong with anything in their Field Dynamics, Golden Waterfowl, or Golden Geese Lines.
 We used Golden Pheasant last year in South Dakota with great results.
 They also make a dynamite non-toxic option with their Flyaway series of steel shot.

 They are starting to gain some momentum for their rifle cartridges too.
 Especially their Field Dynamics line which chambers everything from 204 Ruger to .45-70 Govt with high-quality soft point bullets.
 The .45-70 is a hollow point flat nose of course.
 In any case, there's a lot to like about what Fiocchi is offering to hunters these days.